 6) Provide the patient with information about the management of anxiety disorders.
 There are many reliable books, manuals, and websites for each of the anxiety and related disorders (eg, www.anxietyBC.ca, www.adaa.org).
 This information can be used by the patient alone or worked through in brief guided sessions together with a therapist.

-2. Psychotherapy: Psychotherapy is an effective treatment modality and should be considered in all patients with sufficient disorder severity,Evidence 1Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
+2. Step 2: Psychotherapy (for those not responsive to step 1): Psychotherapy is an effective treatment modality and should be considered in all patients with sufficient disorder severity,Evidence 1Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to unclear risk of bias, imprecision, and indirectness.
 Pompoli A, Furukawa TA, Imai H, Tajika A, Efthimiou O, Salanti G. Psychological therapies for panic disorder with or without agoraphobia in adults: a network meta-analysis.
 Cochrane Database Syst Rev. 2016 Apr 13;4:CD011004. doi: 10.1002/14651858.CD011004.pub2.
 Review.
 PubMed PMID: 27071857.
 Katzman MA, Bleau P, Blier P, Chokka P, Kjernisted K, Van Ameringen M; Canadian Anxiety Guidelines Initiative Group on behalf of the Anxiety Disorders Association of Canada/Association Canadienne des troubles anxieux and McGill University, Antony MM, Bouchard S, Brunet A, et al. Canadian clinical practice guidelines for the management of anxiety, posttraumatic stress and obsessive-compulsive disorders.
 BMC Psychiatry.
 2014;14 Suppl 1:S1. doi: 10.1186/1471-244X-14-S1-S1.
 Epub 2014 Jul 2.
 Review.
 PubMed PMID: 25081580; PubMed Central PMCID: PMC4120194. with cognitive behavioral therapy (CBT) likely being the most effective.Evidence 2Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to unclear risk of bias, imprecision, and indirectness.
 Pompoli A, Furukawa TA, Imai H, Tajika A, Efthimiou O, Salanti G. Psychological therapies for panic disorder with or without agoraphobia in adults: a network meta-analysis.
 Cochrane Database Syst Rev. 2016 Apr 13;4:CD011004. doi: 10.1002/14651858.CD011004.pub2.
 Review.
 PubMed PMID: 27071857.
 CBT is usually delivered in a structured format and can be used in an individual or group setting.
 A course of therapy varies between 12 to 20 sessions delivered ideally once or twice a week.
 Booster sessions once a month after the initial course help to maintain and reinforce the gains made.
 CBT requires that the patient take a very active part in the treatment.
 McMaster University supports an online resource that provides details about the nature and use of CBT at Psychotherapy Training e-Resources.

 The specific anxiety and related disorders are treated using variations of CBT methods.
 OCDs and trauma-related disorders require specialized therapy focused on the core symptoms of the disorders, such as repeated washing, flashbacks, or nightmares that do not occur commonly in other anxiety disorders.

 After obtaining the patient’s consent and having educated the patient about the expected effects and adverse effects of the medications, a drug suggested for the anxiety disorder can be chosen (Table 12.2-1).
 It is also necessary to make sure that there are no contraindications for use with any other medications that the patient is taking.
+It is advisable to use a drug interaction program as a general principle when patients are taking multiple medications.

-Currently it is recommended that the first choice of medication in the primary care setting should be an SSRI or SNRI (Table 12.2-1).
+Currently it is recommended that the first choice of medication in the primary care setting should be an SSRI (Table 12.2-1).
 Patients with anxiety disorders can be very sensitive to adverse effects and it is important to begin treatment with a low dose followed by a gradual increase to a therapeutic dose range.
 Escitalopram can be initiated at 5 mg daily for 1 week and then increased in 5-mg daily doses to 20 mg daily.
-Similarly, sertraline is started at 25 mg daily increasing in 25-mg doses up to 150 mg daily.
+Similarly, sertraline is started at 25 mg daily increasing in 25-mg doses up to 200 mg daily.
 There is usually a delay in the response and it may be 4 to 6 weeks before patients report that they are feeling less anxious.
-If the response is insufficient after 2 trials of an SSRI or SNRI, the family practitioner may wish to seek the opinion of a psychiatrist about the next steps.
+If the response is insufficient after 2 trials of an SSRI, the family practitioner may wish to seek the opinion of a psychiatrist about the next steps.
 When there is a good response to the medication, it is necessary to continue its use for at least 6 months and frequently for longer.

-In addition to above, prazosin is now well established as a first-line agent for treatment of PTSD.
+In addition to the above, prazosin is now well established as a first-line agent for treatment of PTSD.
 Prazosin reduces nightmares, hyperarousal, and sleep disturbances.
 It improves total sleep time and sleep quality.Evidence 3Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the risk of bias and indirectness (short-term trials with indirect end points).
 Singh B, Hughes AJ, Mehta G, Erwin PJ, Parsaik AK.
 Efficacy of Prazosin in Posttraumatic Stress Disorder: A Systematic Review and Meta-Analysis.
 Prim Care Companion CNS Disord.
 2016 Jul 28;18(4). doi: 10.4088/PCC.16r01943.
 Review.
 PubMed PMID: 27828694.
 Taylor FB, Martin P, Thompson C, et al. Prazosin effects on objective sleep measures and clinical symptoms in civilian trauma posttraumatic stress disorder: a placebo-controlled study.
 Biol Psychiatry.
 2008 Mar 15;63(6):629-32.
 Epub 2007 Sep 14.
 PubMed PMID: 17868655; PubMed Central PMCID: PMC2350188.

 Social anxiety disorder